elibroftw/blog.elijahlopez.ca/content/posts/aspnet-swagger-dark-theme.md

   - asp.net
 ---

+Note.
+Starting in .NET 9, ASP.NET ships OpenAPI and thus I suggest using [Scalar](https://guides.scalar.com/scalar/scalar-api-references/net-integration) instead which comes with a built-in dark theme.
+I will add a Scalar tutorial for WebAPI / Authentication.

 _For the SEO_: How to add dark theme to Swagger UI ASP.NET?
 Follow these instructions.

 If you have guidelines for other frameworks, feel free to email me your code so I can add it to the [README.md](https://github.com/elibroftw/SwaggerDark/tree/master)